Index ¦ Archives ¦ Atom ¦ RSS

 https://porfiriopaiz.github.io/blog/posts/anaconda-y-lvm-sobre-luks.html

-1. Log in in the system.
+1. Log in to the system.

 ping 8.8.8.8

-Basic configurations
+Basic Configurations

 Configuring dnf